pytorch/rl/README.md

   ```
   </details>

-TensorDict abstracts away the input / output signatures of the modules, env,
+Using this, TorchRL abstracts away the input / output signatures of the modules, env,
-collectors, replay buffers and losses of the library, allowing its primitives
+collectors, replay buffers and losses of the library, allowing all primitives
 to be easily recycled across settings.

   <details>